 Business travel is tricky for everyone involved.
-Our boss actually has to make the trip but we have to organise them remotely and sometimes in a different timezone.
-There are many aspects of a trip that can go wrong from delays, to cancellations to misplaced booking confirmations and we are not there to support them through these issues.
-We have to plan every aspect of the trip with the hope that our manager can deal with any unexpected problems… something they might not necessarily be used to!
+Our boss has to make the trip, but we have to organise them remotely and sometimes in a different timezone.
+There are many aspects of a journey that can go wrong from delays, to cancellations to misplaced booking confirmations and we are not there to support them through these issues.
+We have to plan every aspect of the trip with the hope that our manager can deal with any unexpected problems.
+Something they might not necessarily be used to!
 So here are my top ten tips on how to manage your boss while they are on the road.

-- Prior to the trip make sure that you both have the same expectations.
+- Before the trip, make sure that you both have the same expectations.
 Is your manager expecting you to change the hours you work to coincide with the time difference?
-Are you expected to be in the office or can you work from home while they travel?
+Are you supposed to be in the office or can you work from home while they travel?
 Make sure these questions are answered before they leave for their trip so that you are both on the same page.

-- Once the boss is settled into the hotel send them a reminder email detailing the hotel amenities and any local information that might prove useful (weather, good restaurants, nearest public transport).
-Include opening hours of the amenities (gym, spa etc) and breakfast times.
+- Once the boss is settled into the hotel, send them a reminder email detailing the hotel amenities and any local information that might prove useful (weather, excellent restaurants, nearest public transport).
+Include opening hours of the facilities (gym, spa etc.) and breakfast times.

 - You should be given the task of running the office while your manager is on the road.
 Make sure that everything runs smoothly so that your manager can concentrate on their business overseas.
 Continue to keep distractions at bay and if possible delay any decisions until they are back.

 - Think about the time your manager is travelling.
 Do they arrive late or early?
-Will there be taxis easily available for them to get to the hotel/office?
-Does the hotel need to know if they are arriving late so that the room is not re-sold or do they need to organise an early check in?
-Are they arriving in the middle of rush hour, will they be caught in traffic?
-If so make sure they are aware of the delays.
-Also if they are arriving during the day it may take longer for them to get through customs (particularly in busy airports).
+Will there be taxis readily available for them to get to the hotel/office?
+Does the hotel need to know if they are arriving late so that the room is not re-sold or do they need to organise an early check-in?
+Are they coming in the middle of rush hour, will they be caught in traffic?
+If so, make sure they are aware of the delays.
+Also, if they are arriving during the day, it may take longer for them to get through customs (particularly in busy airports).